You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-In addition to being a musical artist, Vixen is a talented performance artist, burlesque/striptease artist, dancer, spoken word artist/poetess, teacher, and director and producer of live theatre and sexy cabaret.
-She has been wowing audiences worldwide with her brand of entertainment and performance workshops, which serve her primary mission: to empower women in their 'erotic power' all over the world, so that they live true to their hearts and passions!
-Vixen’s performances are bold and unapologetic and inspire others to revel in their own power.
-She integrates her extensive dance and theatre background to create performances that range from sublime to raucous, raunchy to sensual, titillating to beautiful, and that are artistically compelling and visually stimulating.
+In addition to being a music and performance artist, Vixen is also a talented burlesque/striptease artist, dancer, spoken word artist/poetess, teacher, and director and producer of live theatre and sexy cabaret.
+Her performances are bold and unapologetic and inspire others to revel in their own power.
+Vixen integrates her extensive dance and theatre background to create performances that range from sublime to raucous, raunchy to sensual, provocative to humble, and that are artistically compelling and visually stimulating.
 She is dedicated to using her artistry to build bridges across racial, social and economic divides and to inspire others to celebrate the diversity of gender and sexual expression.

-Vixen successfully toured her one-woman show, “Sweet Deliverance” in Australia in 2009 and has been featured in the Australian Magazines: Slit, Scavenger (online), Dirty Queer Magazine, BNews and on the cover of Cherry Magazine.
+Vixen successfully toured her one-woman show, “Sweet Deliverance” in San Francisco and Australia in 2009 and has been featured in the Australian Magazines: Slit, Scavenger, Dirty Queer Magazine, BNews and on the cover of Cherry Magazine.
 In the U.S., she has been featured in Curve and Girlfriends Magazines, and on Q TV.